kuazhu/ktao/README.md

 # ktao
-kua tao site base on jQuery
+kua tao site base on jQuery, this is project for kuazhu students.